Kristin Agopian, PhD

 Chancellor/EVC/FAS

-Kristin holds a Ph.D. in Virology from Harvard University and an A.B. in Molecular Biology from Princeton University.
-She has hands-on research experience in HIV pathogenesis, cell signaling, cell biology, mouse genetics and Drosophila development and speciation.
-She also has experience in business strategy consulting in the biotechnology and pharmaceutical space and in science and technology policy at the National Academies.
+She earned her Ph.D. in Virology from Harvard University and her A.B. in Molecular Biology from Princeton University.
+Prior to UCSF, she worked in biotechnology and pharmaceutical strategy consulting and contributed to science and technology policy at the National Academies.

 Publications (5)